-- Students arriving in cars are dropped off at the anchor on St. Francis Road.
+- Students arriving in cars are dropped off at the ANCHOR on St. Francis Road.
 Students should not be dropped off in the front parking lot of the school unless raining.
-Please note that the parking lot of the school and St. Francis are ONE WAY as designated by the street signs. - Please make every effort to ensure your child does not arrive before 7:15 am.
-Students will enter the building upon arrival at school and must report immediately to the following areas and not linger on the breezeways: 6th Grade (Cafeteria), 7th Grade (West side of Gym), and 8th Grade (East side of Gym) - Students are expected to sit and remain in the designated areas until teachers escort them to first period.
-The tardy bell rings at 8:10, at which time late students will need to check in at the front office.
+Please note that the parking lot of the school and St. Francis are ONE WAY as designated by street signs. - Please note that no student should be dropped off prior to 7:15 a.m.
+Students will enter the building upon arrival at school and must report immediately to the following areas.
+(6th grade Cafeteria) (7th grade West side of the Gym), (8th grade East side of the Gym). - Students will sit and remain seated in their designated area until teachers escort them to their homeroom or first period. - The tardy bell rings at 8:10 a.m., students will report to the main office to and follow tardy procedures.